dickeyy/github-scraper/README.md

 - Concurrent detail fetch and insert into Postgres
 - Structured logging with zerolog

+## Dataset

+The dataset that we generated is available [here](./scraped_data/prs.csv).
+This is the dataset that we used in our paper.

 ## Prerequisites

 - Go (to run locally) – see `go.mod` for version